DomdogSec/NodeSecurityShield/README.md

 Inspired by the log4J vulnerability ([CVE-2021-44228](https://nvd.nist.gov/vuln/detail/CVE-2021-44228)) which can be exploited because an application is able to make arbitrary network calls.

-We felt there is an need for an application to declare what privileges it can have so that exploitation of such vulnerabilies becomes harder.
+We felt there is an need for an application to declare what privileges it can have so that exploitation of such vulnerabilities becomes harder.

 To achieve this, **NSS** (__Node Security Shield__) have **Resource Access Policy**.